How to Calculate a Pay Raise: Percentage and Dollar Amount Formulas

 For an exact net raise figure based on your state and filing status, enter your new salary into the take-home pay calculator and subtract your current take-home.
 The difference is your real monthly increase in bank deposits.

-What is a good pay raise in 2026?
+What is a good pay raise percentage in 2026?

-Does a pay raise affect my tax bracket?
+Does a raise change my tax bracket?